NetworkGradeLinux/mion-docs/i2c-issues.md

 ONLP platform implmentations often rely on i2c capability to talk to various hardware components.
 This functionality has changed greatly amongst kernel versions, which ONL has been forced to handle.
-While Mion provides a fixed kernel, platform mainatiners will have to:
+Because Mion provides a fixed kernel, this has platform maintainers will have to:

 * Make sure any implementations that use i2c headers directly are using the correct
   versions: `i2c/smbus.h`, `linux/i2c-dev.h`;
 * For `onlps`/`onlpdump` and platform targets, use the templates, or pass `-li2c` to to targets using `GLOBAL_LINK_FLAGS`.

+BISDN established the majority of changes in this case.

 Detail
 ------